Previous dayFebruary 7, 2026Next day

 91.8 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.0 earthquake 42 km W of Anchor Point, Alaska with origin time 18:30 UTC on February 7, 2026.
+The USGS recorded this magnitude 2.0 earthquake 42 km W of Anchor Point, Alaska at 18:30 UTC on February 7, 2026.
 Coming 11 hours after a magnitude 2.8 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The hypocenter lay at 91.8 km, placing this in the intermediate depth category.
+This was a intermediate depth earthquake, focused at 91.8 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
 Coordinates: 59.812°, -152.592°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-07